 In this last phase of Part D plan coverage, you’ll only pay a small coinsurance amount or copayment for covered drugs for the rest of the year.

-When your new plan year begins, you start over at phase 1.
+When your new plan year is beginning, you start over at stage 1 (when a deductible is applicable to your plan).